 Productivity: going to work/school, participating in the community

 Leisure: sports, gardening, social activities

-OTs are regulated health professionals who graduate from an accredited university program with a baccalaureate or a master’s degree in Occupational Therapy.
-OTs are registered members of the College of Occupational Therapists of Ontario and adhere to the provisions of the Regulated Health Professions Act, 1991.
-Occupational Therapy Assistants (OTAs) are non-registered healthcare providers who provide therapeutic intervention under the direction of an OT.
+OTs are Regulated Health Professionals (RHP) who graduate from an accredited university program with a baccalaureate or master’s degree in Occupational Therapy.
+OTs are registered members of the College of Occupational Therapists of Ontario (www.coto.org) and adhere to the provisions of the Regulated Health Professions Act, 1991.
+Occupational Therapist Assistants (OTA) are non-registered healthcare support personnel who provide therapeutic intervention under the direction of an OT.